ocxtal/libgaba/README.md

 * affine:   g(k) =     gi + ge * k          where gi > 0,      ge > 0
 * combined: g(k) = min(gi + ge * k, gf * k) where gi > 0, gf > ge > 0

-In the all-in-one configuration (built by `make` and libgaba.a being linked to your code; your code must be compiled with `gaba_wrap.h`), the actual alignment functions (fill-in and traceback) are automatically fetched in the init function and each `gaba_dp_fill_root`, `gaba_dp_fill`, and `gaba_dp_trace` function will dispatch the proper binary for the gap penalty model.
+The init function `gaba_init` determines which score model fits the most to the given parameter set and construct a dispatcher for fill-in and traceback functions: `gaba_dp_fill_root`, `gaba_dp_fill`, and `gaba_dp_trace`.
+The functions will internally call the actual function from the dispatcher table, which is optimized for the score parameter.
 Setting gi = gfa = gfb = 0 will fetch the linear-gap penalty model, gfa = gfb = 0 will fetch the affine-gap, otherwise the combined gap penalty model is selected.
-In the single configuration mode (`gaba.h` must be used instead of `gaba_wrap.h`), the `gaba_init` function does not create dispatcher for the fill and trace functions.

 ### Input sequences